 To get started, you must initiate a general application by answering 7 required questions and electronically signing before submitting.
 The application contains many questions designed for undergraduate applicants to IU.
 Continuing undergraduate and graduate students need only complete the required pieces.
 The general application may be created at any time during the academic year.

-For Biology awards, you must complete a Conditional Application after you have completed the general application.
-This application requires you to upload a current CV, a personal statement, and the email address of a faculty member who will supply a letter of recommendation.
-Refer to specific awards for additional required materials.
+To be considered for Biology awards, you must complete a Conditional Application after you have completed the general application.
+This application requires you to upload a current CV, a personal statement, and the email address of your advisor who will supply a letter of recommendation.

 Student awards ceremony

 Recipients of this award will be recognized at a student awards ceremony to be held on Friday, April 29, 2022, at 3:30 p.m. in Biology Bldg.
 A100.